sflavelle/writing/JevilxReader Stories/Parts/2 - A Human in Monster Clothing/Chapters/4 - Not/chat.md

 "Let's n-not forget that we don't know what that other reality is like," Alphys pointed out.
 "If magic expenditure is the same there as it is here, ambient magic saturation, how mana reserves function there...
 We already know monsters themselves are different there, so it's possible that... hm..."

 "Focus, Alphys."
 Undyne took a breath.
 "Okay, so they... spent time in your body, and then you got them a new monster body when you brought them here.
-Were you aware when you brought them here that humans were to be harvested for their souls?".
+Were you aware that here, humans were to be harvested for their souls?".

 Alphys winced at the wording. "'Harvested' is a bit much..."